emqx/emqx-docs/en_US/configuration/configuration.md

 {% endemqxce %}

-## Configuration Files
+## Introduction

 ### **Main Configuration File**

 EMQX will create a group of directories after installation, among which, `etc` is the folder that keeps all the configuration files.
 This section will focus on the main configuration file: `emqx.conf`.

-Depends on your installation mode, `emqx.conf` is stored in:
+Depending on your installation mode, `emqx.conf` is stored in:

 | Installation                               | Path                      |
 | ------------------------------------------ | ------------------------- |